 Ashburnham’s current buildings and location date from the early 1970s, when the school was created as part of the World’s End Estate development.
-But the school name and association with area goes back much further.
+You can tell from the distinctive brick stock that the school, the estate and the Chelsea Theatre are of the same era.
+However, the school name and association with the area go back much further.

 The school’s name comes from John Ashburnham, second Earl of Ashburnham, who acquired land near the river in 1767 and built a house there.

-This land passed through many hands, and eventually became Cremorne Gardens, a noisy and colourful pleasure gardens including restaurants, entertainments, dancing and balloon ascents that was popular from 1845 to 1877.
+This land passed through many hands, and eventually became Cremorne Gardens, a lively and colourful pleasure garden, including restaurants, entertainment, dancing and balloon ascents, that was popular from 1845 to 1877.

 The current school was built in 1972 and was designed by Eric Lyons (1912-1980) who was a President of the Royal Institute of British Architects.
 His designs were typified by their generous use of open space, a legacy which benefits the school in the form of the largest primary playground in Kensington and Chelsea.
 It is also the only school in the borough with no steps or stairs.